Task Manager

 Tasks Overviewback to top

-By default, system tasks are hidden because kill system task may lead your android phone to work abnormally.
-Kill system task may cause hang temporarily as they try to restart.
+By default, system tasks are hidden because killing them may lead your android device to abnormal status.
+Kill system task may cause device hang temporarily as they try to restart.
 For junior users, we do not recommend you to enable this feature.
 If you are familiar with responsibility of system tasks, you can enable it in preference page:

-After enable system tasks function, system tasks will show up in task list in cyan color:
+After enable system tasks function, system tasks will be shown up in task list in cyan color:

 Kill Taskback to top